pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

-This topic describes Pivotal Platform Automation dependencies and semantic versioning.
+This topic describes Platform Automation Toolkit dependencies and semantic versioning.

 ## External Dependencies
 Platform Automation is designed to work with these dependencies.